jithu97/LoginUI/README.md

 ## Open any Editor like (VScode/ATOM/SUblime) and make sure your local nodeJs is upto date

+## Execute the following Steps in your terminal.

 <ol>
 <li> npm install </li>
 <li> npx parcel index.html  </li>